[Faculty Handbook Category #1]

 - An identification of any publications needing correction or retraction;

-- The identity of nay persons(s) responsible for the misconduct; and
+- The identity of any persons(s) responsible for the misconduct; and

 - Any current or applications or proposals for support that the respondent has pending with any non-PHS Federal agencies.

-- An identification and discussion of any comments made by the respondent and complainant to the draft investigation report; and
+- An identification and discussion of any comments made by the respondent and complainant to the draft investigation report.

-The final institutional investigative report will and the Responsible Institutional Officer’s conclusions based upon the report will be provide to ORI along with a discussion of any pending or completed administrative actions against the respondent.
+The final institutional investigative report and the IDO’s conclusions based upon the report will be provided to ORI along with a discussion of any pending or completed administrative actions against the respondent.

 X. Requirements for Reporting to ORI

-C. The Responsible Institutional Officer will immediately notify ORI at any stage of the inquiry or investigation if:
+C. The RIO will immediately notify ORI at any stage of the inquiry or investigation if:

 1. health or safety of the public is at risk; including an immediate need to protect human or animal subjects;